bossanova808/MediaCopier/Readme.md

 *You can run agogo with `--pretend` to see what it would have done without it actually copying anything*

-The agogo system bascally inspects your XBMC install via JSON to create on-the-fly config files for above - you get subscribed to all TV shows with unwatched epsiodes from the point you are up to, and/or it can copy all your unwatched movies.
+The agogo system basically inspects your XBMC install via JSON to create on-the-fly config files for above - you get subscribed to all TV shows with unwatched epsiodes from the point you are up to, and/or it can copy all your unwatched movies.

 To setup, make sure `/config/Subscribers/config.agogo.yaml` is filled out with your details.
 It should look like something like this: